Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Hyperboloidal evolution in black hole backgrounds: time-domain versus spectral QNM expansions

 \item[iii)] {\em Convergence of the QNM frequencies}.
-The convergence of these QNM $\omega_n$', cast as eigenvalues of the appropriate non-selfadjoint operator corresponding to each potential, has been studied in the literature (cf. e.g. \cite{Jaramillo:2020tuu,sarkar23}).
-For the purpose of the present discussion, we consider the straightforward (qualitative) test of assessing which $\omega_n$'s remain stable when $N$ increases.
+The convergence of these QNM $\omega_n$'s, cast as eigenvalues of the appropriate non-selfadjoint operator corresponding to each potential, has been studied in the literature (cf. e.g. \cite{Jaramillo:2020tuu,sarkar23}).
+For the purpose of the present discussion, we consider the straightforward (qualitative) test of assessing which $\omega_n$'s converge when $N$ increases.
 Specifically, we calculate $\omega_n$'s for different resolutions and keep only those that coincide when calculated with the different resolutions.
-For the sake of clarity in Figure \ref{spectresconv} we show the calculation with two different resolutions $N_1<N_2$, and we keep only those eigenvalues coinciding for both resolutions.
+For the sake of clarity in Fig. \ref{spectresconv} we show the calculation with two different resolutions $N_1<N_2$, and we keep only those eigenvalues coinciding for both resolutions.
 Since further increasing the resolution in $N$ does not change the coefficients already stabilised, we take this as a criterion of convergence.
+A more systematic study of this point will be developed in \cite{BesBoyJar24}.

-The Schwarzschild case is however particularly delicate, among our cases of study, something with some impact in the later Keldysh expansion.
+The Schwarzschild case is however particularly delicate, among our cases of study, a feature that impacts the Keldysh expansion we will discuss later.
 The branch cut in panel \ref{spectres:S} is excluded from the convergence test in panel \ref{spectresconv:S} since these eigenvalues do not converge with $N$ (unlike the de Sitter modes in panel \ref{spectresconv:SdS}).
-Their existence seems to heavily influence the actual Schwarzschild QNMs, even those that are not very high in the complex plane.
+Their presence seems to heavily influence the actual Schwarzschild QNMs, even those that are not very high in the complex plane.
 As a consequence, it becomes more subtle to compute a QNM expansion out of a truncated sum of modes that have converged.
+This will be discussed later in section \ref{s:conv_coeffs_keldysh}.

 \end{itemize}